capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 ```
 You can get even fancier than this and add a fade out, but we'll leave that up to you.

-### Exporting MP3 files ###

-SuperCollider cannot export MP3 files.
-MP3 is not legally compatible with SuperCollider's license.

-This is very easy to work around.
-Just export to WAV (say) and convert that WAV to MP3 using an external tool such as LAME.
-If that tool is accessible from the command line, you can use ```.unixCmd``` to perform conversion automatically after recording.

 ### Exporting stems ###

 Out of the box, SuperCollider lacks familiar interfaces for mixing and mastering.
 It is possible to mix and master in SuperCollider using tools written by third parties, but many prefer to use a DAW which has been built for this purpose.